Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

 where $[a]_q=\frac{q^{a/2}-q^{-a/2}}{q^{1/2}-q^{-1/2}}$ denotes the $q$-analog of $a$. \end{defi}

-For a generic choice of conditions $\P$ inside $\TT F_\delta$, we can now make the count of tropical solutions using instead the refined multiplicity, getting Laurent polynomials
+For a generic choice of conditions $\P$ inside $\TT F$, we can now make the count of tropical solutions using instead the refined multiplicity, getting Laurent polynomials

 where $I_q^\mu=\prod [i]_q^{\mu_i}$.
-As usual, one can counts reducible curves, and their count is denoted with a $\bullet$.
+As usual, one can count reducible curves, and their count is denoted with a $\bullet$.
 We have the following invariance theorem.

-\begin{theo} The refined count $BG^{\mathrm{trop}}_{g,(d_1,d_2)}(\P)$ (resp. $BG^{\mathrm{trop}}_{g,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)$) does not depend on the choice of $\P$ as long as it is generic. (resp. with $\bullet$) \end{theo}
+\begin{theo} The refined count $BG^{\delta,\mathrm{trop}}_{g,(d_1,d_2)}(\P)$ (resp. $BG^{\delta,\mathrm{trop}}_{g,(d_1,d_2)}(\mu_0,\mu_\infty,\nu_0,\nu_\infty)$) does not depend on the choice of $\P$ as long as it is generic. (resp. with $\bullet$) \end{theo}

-\begin{proof} The proof is similar to the proof of invariance in \cite{itenberg2013block}.
+\begin{proof} The proof reduces to the proof of invariance in \cite{itenberg2013block}.
 We consider a generic path $\P_s$ between two generic choices of point configuration $\P_0$ and $\P_1$.
 Given the assumption, there are no superabundant curves that can appear.
 Moreover, assume only one of the points moves: $p_s\in\P_s$

 We know that locally, a deformation of $p_s$ induces a deformation of the solutions, which have the same multiplicity since the latter is constant on the combinatorial types.
 We know that the complement of the marked points in any of the curves solution to the problem is a union of trees that each possess a unique unbounded end.
 Otherwise it would be possible to deform the curve in a one parameter family, contradicting the generic choice of the configuration.
 As the marked point $p_s\in\P_s$ moves, it is possible to deform any curve passing through $\P_s$.
 We have two possibilities: \begin{itemize}[label=-] \item both sides of the edge that $p_s$ splits belong to the same tree, \item they belong to different components of $\Gamma\backslash h^{-1}(\P_s)$. \end{itemize} In the first case, only the unique path between both sides of the cut edge move.
 This is a cycle in $\Gamma$.
 Meanwhile in the second case, it is the path from the marked points to both unbounded ends in each tree that move.
 According to \cite{itenberg2013block}, which uses Proposition 3.9 in \cite{gathmann2007numbers}, the only possibilities that can occur when moving a point are: \begin{enumerate}[label=(\alph*)] \item the curve degenerates to a curve that has a quadrivalent vertex \item the curve degenerates to a curve with a vertex that coincides with a marked point, \item the curve degenerates to a curve that has two quadrivalent vertices related by a pair of parallel edges. \end{enumerate} In each case, the invariance of counts with refined multiplicity comes from \cite{itenberg2013block}. \end{proof}